 As for starting them early, you can do this so you have successions of glads, but it’s completely up to you.
 It isn’t necessary to start glads earlier than I’ve described above.
 As long as you start them indoors, you will be most likely to see those beautiful blooms in your cold-climate garden!

-If you need more help with your cut flower garden and putting everything together, you’ll love Cut Flowers Made Simple.
+You’ll love Cut Flowers Made Simple to put everything together.
 It’s the cheapest and easiest way to start a cut flower garden in your backyard.
 Or you can even use it as a way to dip your toes into flower farming!